 It is against state law to bring firewood into Florida from out-of-state (with a limited exception for 50 miles from the FL border) unless the firewood has a master permit, certification of treatment, or other form of exemption.
-This is to protect Florida from invasive species that are known to spread on firewood and pose a great risk to the state; these include forest pests like emerald ash borer, sudden oak death, sirex woodwasp, spongey moth, and more.
+This is to protect Florida’s natural and agricultural resources from invasive species that are known to spread on firewood; these include forest pests like emerald ash borer, Asian longhorned beetle, spongy moth, and sirex woodwasp, as well as diseases such as sudden oak death, beech bark disease, and oak wilt.

-The Florida Department of Agriculture asks that campers take the following steps to protect Florida’s parks and forests:
+The Florida Department of Agriculture asks that campers Buy Local, Burn local and take the following steps to protect Florida’s parks and forests: